Billy Apple: Billy Apple

 Bates conceived a new artistic persona and on Thanksgiving Day, November 22, 1962, he bleached his hair and eyebrows with Lady Clairol Instant Cremé Whip and became Billy Apple.
 He announced his self-branding name change publicly in 1963 in his first solo show – Apple Sees Red: Live Stills – at Victor Musgrave's Gallery One, London.
 He moved to New York City in 1964.

-A pivotal event in his career was the 1964 exhibit "The American Supermarket", a show held in Paul Bianchini's Upper East Side gallery.
+A pivotal event in his career was the 1964 exhibit "The American Supermarket" curated by Ben Birillo, a show held in Paul Bianchini's Upper East Side gallery.
 The show was presented as a typical small supermarket environment, except that everything in it – the produce, canned goods, meat, posters on the wall, etc. – was created by prominent pop artists of the time, including Apple, Andy Warhol, Claes Oldenburg, Tom Wesselmann, Jasper Johns, Mary Inman, James Rosenquist, and Robert Watts.

 Apple was one of the artists who pioneered the use of neon in art.
 This was seen in the 1965 exhibitions Apples to Xerox and Neon Rainbows, both at The Bianchini Gallery.
 Then in 1967, the exhibition Unidentified Fluorescent Objects (UFOs), which showed a collection of neon light sculptures, was held at the Howard Wise Gallery, a fore-runner to the organisation Electronic Arts Intermix (EAI).
 One of Apple's UFOs was included in a 2013 exhibition which reconsidered the influence of the Howard Wise Gallery.

 In 1969, the artist established Apple, one of the first alternative exhibition spaces in New York City at 161 West Twenty-third Street in order, as he stated, "to provide an independent and experimental alternative space for the presentation of [his] own work and the work of others."
 Initially, the exhibition space was part of his own studio.
 During its four years, Apple produced 35 works in the venue and hosted work by other artists including Geoff Hendricks, Mac Adams, Davi Det Hompson, Larry Miller, and Jerry Vis.
 The space was considered both an exhibition space and a forum for art and discourse.

 In 1974, Apple's first major survey exhibition was held at the Serpentine Gallery in London: From Barrie Bates to Billy Apple.
 In 1975 Apple returned to New Zealand for the first time in sixteen years.
 During the visit, he embarked on a national exhibition tour with support from the Queen Elizabeth II Arts Council.
-Apple was then invited back for a tour over the summer of 1979 and 1980.
+The same year Apple installed his installation Neon Accumulation on the main staircase of the Govett-Brewster Art Gallery, at that time under the directorship of Ron O'Reilly.
+Controversy followed when the local fire Department asked for it to be removed and again when O’Reilly arranged for Neon Accumulation to become part of the gallery’s permanent collection Apple was invited to a tour again over the summer of 1979 and 1980.
 The exhibition he toured was called The Given as an Art Political Statement.
 During each tour, he exhibited in spaces throughout the country.